-As a distributer and installer for both of these systems and our many years of expertise in ORC integration with a range of heat sources, we are well placed to offer a turnkey and viable solution recovering heat, otherwise rejected, to produce electricity for sale to the National Grid or to offset site loads and where applicable, used for downstream process heating.
+As a distributor and installer for both of these systems and our many years of expertise in ORC integration with a range of heat sources, we are well placed to offer a turnkey and viable solution recovering heat, otherwise rejected, to produce electricity for sale to the National Grid or to offset site loads and where applicable, used for downstream process heating.

 There are two models available.
-The Triogen WB-1 Vario and the Triogen E-Box, both designed for Biomass CHP applications and exhaust flue gas heat recovery applications
+The Triogen WB-1 Vario and the Triogen E-Box, both designed for Biomass CHP applications and exhaust flue gas heat recovery applications.

 The Triogen WB-1 is currently being phased out to be replaced by the more versatile and more capable E-box.